tiongjjyi/tp/docs/UserGuide.md

 * Adds a remark for the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed students list.
 * `INDEX`: Must be a **positive integer** 1, 2, 3, …
+* The pending question must not be empty.
+* Inputting another remark will overwrite the current remark, i.e adding of remark is not cumulative.

 **Example:** `remark 2 r/needs more help` Adds a remark to the student at index 2 of the displayed students list saying needs more help.